Some links in this post may be affiliate links

 Are you looking to acquire these plants for your collection?
 You may acquire Mother of Thousands Kalanchoe online from Etsy (Link to Etsy).

-Kalanchoe daigremontiana requires annual repotting for the young plants but mature plants only need repotting when they become pot-bound.
+Kalanchoe daigremontiana requires annual repotting for the young plants but mature plants only need repotting when pot-bound.
 Pruning is necessary to keep the plant neat and tidy.
 Keep reading for more on these growing conditions and how to achieve them.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Make sure that the soil is loose and drain easily, and the pot has a drainage hole to prevent waterlogging as it can lead to root-rot and death of the plant.
+Avoid wetting the leaves as it can lead to rotting and loss of the plant.

 Regularly rotate the pot to ensure that the plant receives enought light on all sides for even growth.